BGSTA9/Linear_Regression/README.md

 Characteristics
-.

 •	Type: Regression Analysis
 •	Linear Model: Assumes a linear relationship between the dependent and independent variables
-	•	Equation:
+•	Equation: $y = \beta_0 + \beta_1x$  for simple linear
-	•	Assumptions:  $$\left( \sum_{k=1}^n a_k b_k \right)^2 \leq \left( \sum_{k=1}^n a_k^2 \right) \left( \sum_{k=1}^n b_k^2 \right)$$
+•
+Assumptions:
-	•	Linearity: The relationship between  x  and  y  is linear.
+1-  Linearity: The relationship between  x  and  y  is linear.
-	•	Independence: Observations are independent of each other.
+2 - Independence: Observations are independent of each other.
-	•	Homoscedasticity: Constant variance of the errors.
+3 - Homoscedasticity: Constant variance of the errors.
-	•	Normality: The residuals (errors) of the model are normally distributed.
+4- Normality: The residuals (errors) of the model are normally distributed.

 How It Works
-.

 1. Data Collection: Gather data for the dependent and independent variables.
 2. Model Specification: Define the linear regression model equation.
 3. Estimation of Parameters: Use the least squares method to estimate the parameters ( $\beta_0$  and  $\beta_1$ ).
 4. Prediction: Use the estimated model to make predictions.
 5. Evaluation: Evaluate the model using metrics like R-squared, Mean Squared Error (MSE), and residual plots.